 Most HVAC manufacturers require proof of annual maintenance so they know the equipment was properly cared for as some of the parts that make an HVAC system work can be costly to replace.

-Increases the life expectancy of your system.
+A fall heater check increases the life expectancy of your system.

 Your HVAC system is a machine.
 Just like your car is a machine.
 You wouldn’t drive your car for 60,000 miles without changing its oil or doing any kind of maintenance on it and expect it to last a long time.
 The same is true of your HVAC system.
 It needs routine maintenance to ensure all the parts are working harmoniously together for a long life.

-Ensures your HVAC system is running at optimal efficiency and lowers the cost of your energy bills.
+A fall heater check ensures your HVAC system is running at optimal efficiency and lowers the cost of your energy bills.

-Reveals problems before they get worse.
+A fall heater check helps discover problems before they get worse.

 Routine maintenance checks allow the professionals to find problems in your system before they bust.
 This means your system is less likely to go down when you need it most and you’ll save money on costly repairs.

 My mom always used to say, “Prior proper planning prevents poor performance.”
 And well, she is right again with this one.
-Give us a call at 281-356-8564 to schedule your spring maintenance inspection.
+Give us a call at 281-356-8564 to schedule your fall maintenance inspection.
 We look forward to serving you!